Minnesota man confesses to killing of Jacob Wetterling

-MINNEAPOLIS (AP) — A Minnesota man confessed Tuesday to abducting and killing 11-year-old Jacob Wetterling nearly 27 years ago, putting to rest a mystery that had haunted the state and led to changes in national sex offender laws.
+MINNEAPOLIS (AP) — A Minnesota man confessed Tuesday to abducting and killing 11-year-old Jacob Wetterling nearly 27 years ago, recounting a crime that long haunted the state in chilling detail that included a handcuffed Jacob asking him: “What did I do wrong?”

-Appearing in court, he admitted abducting Jacob from a road near the boy’s home in the central Minnesota community of St. Joseph on Oct.
-22, 1989.
-Authorities named him as a person of interest in Jacob’s disappearance last October when they announced the child pornography charges.
+Authorities named Heinrich as a person of interest in Jacob’s disappearance last October when they announced the child pornography charges.

 Heinrich had long been under investigators’ scrutiny.
 They first questioned him shortly after Jacob’s abduction, but he maintained his innocence and they never had enough evidence to charge him.
 They turned a renewed spotlight on him as part of a fresh look into Jacob’s abduction around its 25th anniversary.